DigiFolio Announces New Advisory Board Members to Propel Growth and Innovation

-HONG KONG, June 13, 2024 (GLOBE NEWSWIRE) -- DigiFolio, a leading web3 company, is excited to announce the addition of five distinguished professionals to its advisory board.
+Hong Kong, June 14, 2024 (GLOBE NEWSWIRE) -- DigiFolio, a leading web3 company, is excited to announce the addition of five distinguished professionals to its advisory board.
 These experts will provide strategic guidance and support as DigiFolio continues to drive innovation and expand its suite of digital asset solutions.

 Luis García, Brand Ambassador: Renowned for his achievements on the football pitch, Luis García embodies excellence and innovation.
 His global influence and credibility will be instrumental in promoting DigiFolio's mission of technological advancement and digital innovation.